mollie/commercetools/docs/deployment.md

 ## Docker

 To run using a docker container, navigate to the root directory of the repository (where the Dockerfile is located) and build the container:
-`docker build -t ct-mollie-extension:latest --build-arg CT_MOLLIE_CONFIG="{...}" .`
+`docker build -t ct-mollie-extension:latest .`
-Note that the environment variables that are required should be passed with the --build-arg flag.

 The port number will default to 3000 (extension module) and 3001 (notifications module).
 It can also be passed as an argument to the build command like so:
 `docker build -t ct-mollie-extension:latest --build-arg PORT=3050 .`

-After the docker image has built, you could run it with a command like the following to start the container:
+After the docker image has built, you can now run your docker image with the following command:
-`docker run -e CT_MOLLIE_CONFIG=xxxxxx --name ct-mollie-extension ct-mollie-extension:latest`
+`docker run -e CT_MOLLIE_CONFIG="{...}" ct-mollie-extension:latest`
+Note that the environment variables that are required should be passed with the --env or -e flag.
+The environment variables can be found at the top of this document.

 When finished, to stop the container, run:
 `docker stop ct-mollie-extension`